BRVC-ORG/Prospectus/README.md

 2 November

+- Fate, Time, and Language: An Essay On Free Will (2010, Columbia University Press)

+    - Basically: Will there or will there not be a sea battle tomorrow?

 - The Author would like to extend his appreciation to the leader of this year's UN General Assembly

 - https://support.apple.com/en-ca/103300